-Keep it dry.
+• Keep it dry.
 Water can form in the fuel system during extended storage periods, due to natural condensation.
 In addition, ethanol fuels can draw water directly from the atmosphere through the tank's vent.
-Run the proper storage amount of Yamalube Fuel Stabilizer & Conditioner PLUS in your fuel, and thoroughly course it through the entire system prior to shut down.
-Always store with the tank 7% full of fuel to help prevent over-accumulation of condensation.
-Never plug or cap the fuel tank vent, as the vent allows for natural expansion and contraction within the fuel system.
+Make doubly sure to run the proper storage amount of Yamalube Fuel Stabilizer & Conditioner PLUS in your fuel, and thoroughly course it through the entire fuel system prior to shut down.
+Always store with the tank 7/8 full of fuel to help prevent over-accumulation of condensation.
+Also, never plug or cap the fuel tank vent, as the vent allows for natural expansion and contraction within the fuel system.
 Plugging the vent may potentially cause damage to fuel tanks and fittings.

-TIP: If your outboard's stored outside during the cold winter months, make sure to trim it to a full-in, negative trim angle or place a tightly sealed plastic bag over the lower unit once it's thoroughly dry inside.
+Tip: If your outboard's stored outside during the cold winter months, make sure to trim it to a full-in, negative trim angle or place a tightly sealed plastic bag over the lower unit once it's thoroughly dry inside.
 This will help keep moisture from collecting in the lower unit, which could potentially freeze and crack it.

-Clean it up.
-Give your boat and outboard a thorough cleaning before storage.
-Always make sure that your boat is bone-dry before closing it up or sealing it off.
+• Clean it up.
+Give your boat, and your outboard, a thorough cleaning before extended storage.
+Always make sure that any item or area in your boat is bone-dry before closing it up or sealing it off.
 Where applicable, a coat of sealant or wax will serve as a well-worth-it protectant.

-TIP: This may be the best time to pull the boat out of the water and clean the hull as necessary.
+Tip: This may be the best time to pull the boat out of the water and clean the hull as necessary.
 Remove any marine growth or barnacles with a thorough washing or sanding.
-If appropriate, now might be an excellent time for a new coat of bottom paint, too.
-Adhere to local legal and environmental requirements and appropriate safety precautions during these procedures.
+If appropriate for your boating locale, now would be an excellent time for a new coat of bottom paint, too.
+Make certain to adhere to local legal and environmental requirements and appropriate safety precautions during these procedures.

-Get it ready.
-Just prior to extended lay-up is an excellent time to perform routine annual maintenance, and take care of any outstanding service issues.
+- Get it ready.
+Just prior to extended lay-up is an excellent time to perform routine annual maintenance, and to take care of any outstanding service issues.
 Check the anchor, chains, dock lines and fenders too.
-Replace any worn or damaged items and check the boat for any loose items that need repair.
-If needed, one of our exclusive Yamalube Yamabond® formulas will hold things tight.

-Trailers, lifts, and lights.
+Replace any worn or damaged items now so you'll be ready to hit the water when it's time.
+Also, check the boat for any loose items that need repair.
+If needed, one of our exclusive Yamalube Yamabond[®] formulas will hold things tight. - Trailers, lifts, and lights.
 This is a great time to check your trailer or your boat house.
 Any loose, sagging or rotted bunks, lift straps or rollers should be replaced.
-Check trailer wheel bearings for signs of water intrusion.
+Check trailer wheel bearings for signs of water intrusion and repair as necessary.
 Grease trailer bearings and lift roller assemblies using Yamalube Marine Grease.
-Yamalube Yamashield is an excellent choice for lubricating winch cables, and Yamalube Brake & Contact Cleaner will help clean and restore proper taillight and dock light connections, while helping keep your trailer's brakes clean and in good working order, too.

-Wrap it up.
+Its corrosion-resistant formula resists wash-off.
+Yamalube Yamashield[TM] is an excellent choice for lubricating winch cables, and Yamalube Brake & Contact Cleaner will help clean and restore proper taillight and dock light connections, while helping keep your trailer's brakes clean and in good working order, too (if applicable). - Wrap it up.
 Many Yamaha Marine dealers offer shrink-wrapping services.
 This encapsulates your boat and helps protect it from the elements until you're ready to resume the good times.
 It also keeps your boat looking as good as it did when you wrapped it.
+Be sure to ask your local Yamaha Marine dealer about it.